erikyao/erikyao.github.io/_posts/2026-01-16-linking-the-dots-6-the-blind-unverified-external-symbolic-imports-mental-model-of-forward-declarations-of-variables-and-functions.md

 ---
-title: "Linking the Dots #6: The blind,"
+title: "Linking the Dots #6: The \"<i>blind, unverified, external symbolic imports</i>\" Mental Model of Forward Declarations of Variables and Functions"
 description: ""
 category: Compiler
 tags: []